StarExecMiami/StarExec/README.markdown

     ```

     This command will:
-    * Build the StarExec Docker image, which includes compiling SCSS, building the `.war` file with Maven, and setting up a Tomcat 9 server.
+    - Build the StarExec Docker image, which includes compiling SCSS, building the `.war` file with Maven, and setting up a Tomcat 9 server.
-    * Start the StarExec application container and a MySQL 8 database container.
+    - Start the StarExec application container and a PostgreSQL database container.
-    * Apply database migrations using Flyway on startup.
+    - Apply database migrations using Flyway on startup.

 2. **Accessing the Application:**
     Once the containers are running, you can access StarExec at: